Skip to content

 Hardware Implementation (Logic Circuit)

-Although there are sixteen logic micro-operation listed in above table but most of the digital systems use only four micro operations (AND, OR, Ex-OR and complement).
-Other micro operation can be derived from the combination of these four.
-One stage of logic circuit is shown in below figure.
+Although there are sixteen logic micro-operations listed in the above table, most of the digital systems use only four micro operations (AND, OR, Ex-OR and complement).
+Other micro operations can be derived from the combination of these four.
+One stage of a logic circuit is shown in the figure below.

 Logic diagram of one stage of logic circuit